ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

   * [Google Cloud Platform](https://cloud.google.com/)
   * File Transfer Protocol
   * Local storage

+* ETL tasks provide opportunities to perform various [Transform Scripts](../../../../server/ongoing-tasks/etl/raven#transformation-script-options) where developers can define changes to apply on the data before it is loaded to the destination.

 * This page explains how to create an OLAP ETL task using the studio.
 To learn more about OLAP ETL tasks, and how to create one using the client API,